-- Some of us game to relieve stress or do things we cannot do in “real life,” like shoot a gun, or build fantastic castles out of stone.
+Some of us game to relieve stress or do things we cannot do in "real life," like shoot a gun, or build fantastic castles in the sky.

 2) Ask Us Questions

-- Being interested in a gamer’s world can help relieve tension on talking about problematic gaming.
-Perhaps the conversation will lead to a better understanding of how important games are in a person’s life.
+- Being interested in a gamer's world can help relieve tension on talking about problematic gaming.
+Perhaps the conversation will lead to understanding of how important games are in a person's life/

 - Look for themes in character and game choice.
 Asking questions about a gamer's favorites can also help understand what is important in the gamer's life.

-- Speaking with a counselor can help with this process if it’s too difficult to start.
+- Speaking with a counselor can help with this process if it's too difficult to start.
 (I can help look for referrals or consult)